 b) Fee-For-Service PSNs - five percent (5%) of the estimated administrative allocation payments that would be paid to the successful respondent by the Agency each month until a maximum total of two percent (2%) of the annualized total Contract amount is funded.
 The respondent shall provide a calculation of the five percent (5%) estimate and indicate the anticipated source and method of funding this requirement.
-In the twentieth (20th) month, the successful respondent must begin funding the insolvency protection account in accordance with requirements described in 4) a) above for Capitated Managed Care Plans.
+In the twentieth (20th) month, the successful respondent in accordance with requirements described in 4) a) above for Capitated Managed Care Plans.